 Despite being far more popular than the PC market, the console space is actually in kind of a funny spot with regards to gaming headsets.
 No gaming headset for the current generation of consoles is fully compatible with each console, and when they do work, there’s often features left behind on PC—most commonly, surround sound.
 By and large, these problems won’t be fixed any time soon, but that doesn’t necessarily mean you need to settle for fewer features on a console.

 The Sony PlayStation Gold Wireless Headset brings wireless audio and surround sound to the PlayStation 4 for under $100.
 On paper it’s an impressive product, but is it actually any good?

 Who is the PlayStation Gold Wireless Headset for?

 What’s in the box?

 Not a lot comes in the box with the PlayStation Gold Wireless Headset.
-There’s the headset, it’s included USB RF dongle, and a micro USB charging cable.
-Also, if you’re someone who’d get excited about that kind of thing, there’s a code for PlayStation themed character skin in Fortnite.
+There’s the headset, its included USB RF dongle, and a micro USB charging cable.
+Also, if you’re someone who’d get excited about that kind of thing, there’s a code for PlayStation-themed Fortnite skin.

 What’s the PlayStation Gold Wireless Headset like?

-If there’s one guiding theme or focus that becomes very apparent after only a little while, it’s that this headset is geared toward getting out of your way as much as possible—for better and worse—and a big part of that comes down to what it’s made of.
-The PlayStation Gold Wireless Headset is made primarily of plastic.
+One thing becomes very apparent after only a little while; this headset is geared toward getting out of your way as much as possible—for better and worse—and a big part of that comes down to what it’s made of.
+The PlayStation Gold Wireless Headset is primarily a plastic headset.
 It’s extremely lightweight, made with a single plastic band covered in artificial leather.
-Despite that, it solidly clamps down without issue, but not so much to feel any noticeable pressure.
+It solidly clamps down without issue, but not so much to feel any noticeable pressure.